Port Arthur, TX 77642

 Paddle, Fish, and Camp at Sea Rim State Park

 Sea Rim State Park is every bit the outdoor lover’s dream.
 With lagoons, wetlands, dunes and salt meadows, the environment is as diverse as it is vibrant.
 In addition to fishing, the park allows duck and other migratory game bird hunting in season across its 4,000 acres of marshland.
-Kayakers of all skill levels can take advantage of the park’s paddling trails, ranging from an easy 1.8-mile path to a more challenging 9.5-mile trail.Sabine Lake may be better known around the state, but
+Kayakers of all skill levels can take advantage of the park’s paddling trails, ranging from an easy 1.8-mile path to a more challenging 9.5-mile trail.Sabine Lake is known around the state and

 While you’re here, don’t miss the Gambusia Nature Trail.
 This elevated walkway meanders through a coastal lagoon for nearly a mile, offering an excellent vantage point to see alligators and other animals.
 For overnight stays, you can rent the park cabin, take advantage of one of the 15 camping sites with utilities, or pitch a tent on the beach and rough it.
 Although there’s plenty to see in Sea Rim State Park, you can’t miss a visit to the nearby Sabine Woods.
 It’s here that you’ll enjoy some of the best bird watching in the area.
 Warblers, vireos, grosbeaks, flycatchers, thrushes, tanagers, and more can all be seen here, so make sure to bring your camera.